Understanding the Notary Glossary Understanding the Notary Glossary

 Power of Attorney: A legal document authorizing one person (the agent or attorney-in-fact) to act on behalf of another (the principal) in legal or financial matters.
 Notarization of a power of attorney helps confirm the identity of the principal and their voluntary decision to grant authority.

 Principal: In notarial terms, the principal is the person whose signature is being notarized.
-This individual is the main party involved in the transaction or legal document, responsible for the statements or agreements made therein.
+This individual is the main party involved in the transaction or legal document and is responsible for the statements or agreements made therein.

 Protest: A notarial act in which a notary certifies that a negotiable instrument, such as a check or promissory note, has been presented for payment or acceptance and was refused.
 The notary’s protest serves as formal evidence of the dishonor.